Proloy (film): Soundtrack

 The film's soundtrack is composed by Indraadip Dasgupta.
 Two additional tracks were composed by debut composer Nilesh Dasgupta.
 Singers Nandini Sarkar and Rajat Taneja were introduced in this film as well as Antara Ganguly.

 The songs were all runaway hits with Hath Dhoreche and Kala Koi Geli being the biggest chartbusters.
 The making of the song Hath Dhoreche was also released later by Sangeet Bangla.
-Director Raj Chakraborty stated that the entire song was shot in a situation when the atmospheric temperature was about 35° Celsius, resulting in quite a hardship for the entire cast and crew.
+Director Raj Chakraborty stated that the entire song was shot in a situation when the atmospheric temperature was about 35 °C, resulting in quite a hardship for the entire cast and crew.
 For this song, Shreya Ghoshal won Best Female Vocalist.

+Spinoff

+A spinoff named as Abar Proloy was streamed online on Zee5 OTT platform on 11 August 2023.
+With return of characters from its film, the plot is based on rise of Human Trafficking's incidents in Sundarban region in district of South 24 Parganas.